Andrew Paradise: AisleBuyer

 Paradise founded AisleBuyer in 2009.
 AisleBuyer a virtual shopping assistant which enabled customers to bypass checkout lines by allowing them to pay for purchases directly through their mobile devices.
 The software allowed shoppers to scan product bar codes, which subsequently enabled them to read details and customer reviews directly from their smartphones.
 Shoppers could then purchase the products on the spot, choosing between an in-store purchase or home delivery.
 Paradise sold the company to Intuit for a reported price of $80 to $100 million in April 2012.
 The technology was later renamed to Intuit GoPayment.

 Skillz

 In 2012, Paradise and fellow AisleBuyer veteran Casey Chafkin founded Skillz under the name Lookout Gaming.
 Skillz provides an SDK for mobile game developers that allows users to compete against each other.
 As of October 2018, Skillz reported hosting 2 million tournaments every day.
 Founders Casey Chafkin and Andrew Paradise are working to democratize the industry by bringing out the best in everyone through competition.

 In 2017, Paradise earned No. 1 spot on the Inc 5000 list for Skillz.
 The company became the first gaming entity ever to top the chart.

-In December 2020, Skillz became the first publicly-traded mobile eSports platform.
+In December 2020, Skillz became the first publicly traded mobile eSports platform.
 Paradise owns 22% of the company.

-Andrew Paradise is often a guest speaker at such conferences as Mobile World Congress Americas, Inc. Conference, SXSW, CES, GDC, etc.

 In 2020, Andrew Paradise took the third place at the Top-Earning Game CEOs who made $103,321,052 (or $51,660 per hour).

-Legal issues

-Both Paradise and his company Skillz have become a party to lawsuits, two of which are Ball v Skillz and a suit launched against his brother, Jeremy Paradise over a family trust in November 2021.